Characterizations of categories of commutative C*-subalgebras: Introduction

 Third, more generally, a characterization of $\C(A)$ satisfactorily addresses a general theme in research in foundations of quantum mechanics.
-For example, it answers (a categorification of) the Mackey--Piron programme.
-This programme asks: which orthomodular lattices are those of closed subspaces of Hilbert space?
+For example, it addresses (a categorification of) the Mackey--Piron programme.
+This programme asks the question: which orthomodular lattices are those of closed subspaces of Hilbert space?
 (See~\cite{piron:foundations,soler:orthomodular,kalmbach:measures}.)
-A characterization of $\C(A)$ provides an answer, because choosing a commutative C*-subalgebra of the matrix algebra $M_n(\field{C})$ amounts to choosing an orthonormal subset and hence a closed subspace of $\field{C}^n$, and an appropriate generalization to infinite dimension holds as well (see also~\cite{heunen:complementarity}).
+A characterization of $\C(A)$ would provide an answer, because choosing a commutative C*-subalgebra of the matrix algebra $\mathbb{M}_n(\field{C})$ amounts to choosing an orthonormal subset and hence a closed subspace of $\field{C}^n$, and an appropriate generalization to infinite dimension holds as well (see also Theorem~\ref{VsProj} below and~\cite{heunen:complementarity}).
 Similarly, a characterization of $\C(A)$ has consequences in the study of test spaces.
 These are defined as collections of orthogonal subsets of a Hilbert space satisfying some conditions, and have been proposed as axioms for operational quantum mechanics.
 One of the major questions there is again which test spaces arise from propositions on Hilbert spaces~\cite{wilce:testspaces}.

 Our main result is to reduce characterizing $\Cm(A)$ to finding a weakly terminal commutative subalgebra of $A$.
 This is closely related to analyzing all maximal abelian subalgebras (masas).
-Explicating the structure of masas of C*-algebras in general is a hard problem, and not much seems to be known systematically outside of the case of type I factors; see~\cite{bures:masas,sinclairsmith:masas}.
+Explicating the structure of masas of C*-algebras in general is a hard problem, and not much seems to be known systematically outside of the case of factors of type I and type $\mathrm{II}_1$; see~\cite{bures:masas,sinclairsmith:masas}.
 Fortunately, finding a weakly terminal commutative subalgebra is generally easier than finding all masas.
-We prove that the following classes of C*-algebras $A$ possess weakly terminal commutative subalgebras, and therefore find a full characterization of $\Cm(A)$ for: \begin{itemize} \item type I von Neumann algebras, including all finite-dimensional C*-algebras; \item commutative C*-algebras. \end{itemize} Hopefully future investigations will establish weakly terminal commutative subalgebras for larger classes of C*-algebras.
+We prove that the following classes of C*-algebras $A$ possess weakly terminal commutative subalgebras, and therefore we find a full characterization of $\Cm(A)$ for: \begin{itemize} \item type I von Neumann algebras, including all finite-dimensional C*-algebras; \item commutative C*-algebras. \end{itemize}